Drug interactions between Plavix and Ticlid

 Applies to:Ticlid (ticlopidine) and Plavix (clopidogrel)

-Talk to your doctor before using clopidogrel together with ticlopidine.
-Combining these medications may reduce the effects of clopidogrel in helping to prevent heart attacks or strokes.
+It is possible that ticlopidine may interfere with the effects of clopidogrel in some patients.
+This may make the medication less effective in preventing heart attacks and strokes.
+Talk to your doctor if you have any questions or concerns.
 Your doctor may be able to prescribe alternatives that do not interact, or you may need a dose adjustment or more frequent monitoring to safely use both medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.